Aftercare under Section 117 of the Mental Health Act 1983

 - A practitioner psychologist, community mental health nurse and other members of the community mental health team;

 - GP and primary care team;

 - Any carers who will be involved in looking after the young person outside hospital including, where relevant, those with parental responsibility;

 - The patients' nearest relative or other carers;

 - A representative of any relevant voluntary organisations;

 - MAPPA co-ordinator if applicable;

 - A representative of housing authorities if accommodation is an issue;

-- The CCG's appointed clinical representative if appropriate;
+- The ICB's appointed clinical representative if appropriate;

 - An Independent Mental Health Advocate, if the young person has one;